 Unfortunately, this is also when flies resurface from unknown residences to also have a good time.
 Here’s how to keep flies away.

-Their endless buzz in the home, patio, screens, backyard, and many other places is not only irritating but also embarrassing.
+Their endless buzz in the home, patio, screens, backyard and many other places is not only irritating but also embarrassing.

-These unwelcome guests do not spare anything from nicely prepared meals, kitchen tops to the bathrooms.
+These unwelcome guests do not spare anything from nicely prepared meals, and kitchen tops to the bathrooms.
 Everything is a potential landing ground.

 Flies are a health hazard because they carry germs from one surface to the other.
 As you prepare to go for picnics, camp in the backyard, arrange for cookouts, among other fun activities, beware of flies because they are likely to show up.

 Flies love different smells of food, and they can potentially ruin your fun moments.
-They also move so fast and randomly that you have a minimally chance of landing your slippers on one of them or even successfully swishing them out.
+They also move so fast and randomly that you have a minimal chance of landing your slippers on one of them or even successfully swishing them out.